Hypericum perforatum: Antidepressant effects

 H. perforatum has approval in the European Union as a herbal product for the treatment of mild to moderate depressive episodes (according to ICD-10) and for the short-term treatment of symptoms in mild depression.
 It is more effective than placebo and as effective as standard antidepressants, including SSRIs, for mild to moderate depression, with some evidence suggesting fewer adverse effects and lower discontinuation rates.
+In America, H. perforatum is not approved as a treatment for depression, and its use in treating depression is discouraged by NIH and Cleveland Clinic.
+H. perforatum can cause serious side effects such as serotonin syndrome if taken with other antidepressants.

 In vitro, it acts mainly as a reuptake inhibitor of serotonin, dopamine, and norepinephrine; additional antidepressant effects may come from its interactions with GABA receptors.

 In traditional medicine

 Common St. John's wort has been used in herbalism for centuries.
 It was used in classical antiquity and was a standard component of ancient concoctions called theriacs, from the Mithridate of Aulus Cornelius Celsus' De Medicina (c.
 30 CE) to the Venice treacle of d'Amsterdammer Apotheek in 1686.
-One folk use included the oily extract known as St John's oil, a red, oily liquid extracted from H. perforatum that may have been a treatment for wounds by the Knights Hospitaller, the Order of St John.
+One folk use included the oily extract known as St John's oil, a red, oily liquid extracted from H. perforatum that may help heal wounds.
 The dried flower is crushed to make the compound known as herba hyperici.